Unicatm/Frontend_Mentor/README.md

   Practiced DOM manipulation and responsive design by implementing a dynamic card details form.

 - **E-Commerce Product Page**
-  Developed a product page with a lightbox gallery and cart functionality.
+  Developed a product page with a gallery and cart functionality.

 ## Technologies Used